-You will love these non alcoholic Slush recipes for making soda fountain quality iced drinks.
+These old fashioned non alcoholic frozen drink recipes are for making soda fountain quality iced drinks.
 Forget those artificial convenient-store Slushies.
-These fancy iced Slush beverages are naturally flavored, frosty, and truly delicious.
+These fancy iced beverages are naturally flavored, frosty cold, and 100% refreshing.
+They are truly delicious.

 No drinks were more refreshing on a hot summer's day than the old time FREEZE and the SMASH.
 They were the forerunners to the Slush, and you'll find their original recipes below.